syncfusion-content/windowsforms-docs/WindowsForms/autocomplete/Working-with-AutoComplete.md

 ![Windows Forms AutoComplete Integration with MS Combobox](WorkingwithAutoComplete_images/AutoComplete_Overridecombo.png)

+A sample that demonstrates the above feature is available [here](https://github.com/SyncfusionExamples/AutoCompleteModes_in_AutoComplete_Component/tree/master/OverrideCombo)

 ## Integration with RichTextBox control

 The auto-complete functionality can be added to the RichTextBox control.
 The following steps are used to integrate the RichTextBox with the AutoComplete component: